trois-six/ged_io/README.md

 ## Command Line Tool

-The included `parse_gedcom` binary provides a convenient way to test and analyze GEDCOM files:
+The included `parse_ged` binary provides a convenient way to test and analyze GEDCOM files:

 ```bash
 # Install the CLI tool